The Portland Travel Guide for Nature, Food & Wellness

 What the studio-like rooms are like: Half-kitchen, washer/dryer, full fridge, and spa-like shower with shampoo, conditioner and body wash that smells oh so good.

-Perks: Three thermal pools and saunas to decompress from a flight and/or recover from a strenuous hike.
+Perks: Three thermal pools and saunas to decompress from a flight and/or recover from a day out hiking.
 And a pool that feels like its own experience with outdoor access.
 Stay the night before your hike and the day of, so you can decompress and recover with intention.

 Other perks: work-friendly area and cafe with food in the lounge.
 Restaurants, bars, shops, etc. are all within walking distance.